schmouk/CppRandLib/README.md

 Triangular distribution.

-This is aontinuous distribution bounded by given lower and upper limits, and having a given mode value in-between.
+This is a continuous distribution bounded by given lower and upper limits, and having a given mode value in-between.
 Returns a random floating point number *N* such that low <= *N* <= high and with the specified mode between those bounds.
 The low and high bounds default to zero and one.
 The mode argument defaults to the midpoint between the bounds, giving a symmetric distribution.

 See [http://en.wikipedia.org/wiki/Triangular_distribution](http://en.wikipedia.org/wiki/Triangular_distribution).